 It’s an interesting and inspiring story that gave me a lot of pride and pleasure whilst I read it.
 That pride and pleasure was expanded when I noticed on the college website another Marine School item featuring an ex-cadet who has returned to the Marine School as a lecturer.

-The full story relating to Carole Jensen can be accessed www.stc.ac.uk/news/2019-10/new-eto-lecturer-south-shields-marine-school and contains some heartwarming comments from Carole about her experiences as a cadet at South Shields Marine School, her time at sea and her return to the town and the marine school as a ETO (Electro Technical Officer) lecturer.or at
+The full story relating to Carole Jensen can be accessed here or at https://www.stc.ac.uk/news/2019-10/new-eto-lecturer-south-shields-marine-school and contains some heartwarming comments from Carole about her experiences as a cadet at South Shields Marine School, her time at sea and her return to the town and the marine school as a ETO (Electro Technical Officer) lecturer.

 Some of Carole’s comments include:-